keithbuhler/keithbuhler.github.io/pages/talk.md

 permalink: /talk
 ---

-You have a question about metaphysics, ethics, or philosophy of religion but don't know where to even start.
-You can talk to me at $50 for 20 minutes.
+You have a question about metaphysics, ethics, or philosophy religion but don't know where to even start?
+You can talk to me at $50 for 30 minutes.

-(Have a question about physics?
-[Talk to Sabine!](http://backreaction.blogspot.com/p/talk-to-physicist_27.html))

 To set up an appointment, please send an email to info at keithbuhler dot com.
 Tues/Thurs are usually best.
 I can use Google Hangout, Skype, or Facetime.